-Updated November 2019!
 If you follow my Facebook page, you may have seen a post I made a few weeks ago about making pancakes for the freezer.
-So, I thought I’d type up a quick post to show you guys how to freeze pancakes (it’s not difficult at all).
+So, I thought I’d type up a quick post to show you guys how to do it (it’s not difficult at all)!

-First, cook up the pancakes.
-I usually make it from scratch but just didn’t feel like making a big mess this morning, so I used a box mix.
-It was a $1 box mix and I made about 20 pancakes.
+Step One: Cook up the pancakes.
+I usually make it from scratch, but just didn’t feel like making a big mess this morning, so I used a box mix.
+It made about 20 pancakes.
 I know it could’ve been cheaper had I made it from scratch, but sometimes efficiency is worth just as much as frugality.
 Even so, $1 for several days of breakfast for two is extremely cheap.

 Use a nonstick pan to make a couple of pancakes at once.